ABN Amro IPO back in sight after executives concede on pay

 The IPO, which could take place as early as the second half of 2015, will be the largest to date on the Euronext exchange.

-Zalm had said the managers were all hired after the bank's nationalisation.
+Zalm had said the managers were all hired after the bank's nationalization.

 Zalm's base pay remains at 759,375 euros, and the other managers, including Chief Financial Officer Kees van Dijkhuizen, will remain at 607,500 euros, well below industry averages.